maarten-pennings/Lego-Mindstorms/ms4/faq.md

    - Python is no longer tagged as "beta"
 - The Hub OS version is 3.2.36 (1.5.6.0)
-- The `sys.implementation` micropython 1.14.0, mpy 517
+- The `sys.implementation` MicroPython 1.14.0, mpy 517
 - The `sys.version` 3.4.0

 ![App and OS version](images/version10.5.0.png)